 I-1-2-4.Representative's Fees Subject to SSA's Authorization

-A representative, attorney or non-attorney, must obtain the Social Security Administration's (SSA's) authorization to charge and collect a fee for services provided in proceedings before SSA regardless of whether among other things:
+Generally, a representative, whether an attorney or non-attorney, must obtain the Social Security Administration's (SSA) authorization to charge and collect a fee for services provided in proceedings before SSA regardless of whether, among other things:

 the services result in an allowance, reinstatement or disallowance action by SSA;

 the individual was ever recognized by SSA as a claimant's representative, or the individual did not deal directly with or actually contact SSA; or

 the claimant's title II and/or title XVI past-due benefits have been withheld to pay the fee.